ludecieldev/Arcade-Public/docs/README.md

 - **Game Libraries**: Libraries implementing the `IGameLibrary` interface with game logic.
 - **Interfaces**: Shared interfaces and utility classes.

-### Separation of Concerns

-A key feature of the Arcade project is its strict separation of responsibilities:

-- **Graphics Libraries** (SFML, SDL2, Ncurses, etc.)
-  - Handle only visual rendering and user input capture
-  - Pass captured events to the Core without interpretation
-  - Render game state provided by the Core
-  - Contain no game logic

-- **Game Libraries** (Snake, etc.)
-  - Implement game rules and logic
-  - Process input events passed from the Core
-  - Maintain and update game state
-  - Contain no rendering code

-- **Core**
-  - Acts as mediator between graphics and game libraries
-  - Routes input events from graphics to games
-  - Passes game state from games to graphics for rendering
-  - Manages transitions between states (menu, gameplay, etc.)

 ## Getting Started

 To start using and understanding the Arcade project, we recommend beginning with the [Architecture Overview](ARCHITECTURE.md) document to get a high-level understanding of how the system works, then dive into specific components based on your interests or needs.

 For developers who want to run the project immediately, please refer to the [Building and Running](BUILDING.md) guide.

+If you want to understand the advanced library loading system that prevents crashes when switching libraries, check out the [Library Loading System](LIBRARY_LOADING.md) documentation.